kittytastic/Peano-Fork/src/examples/regulargridupscaling/regulargridupscaling.md

 It might be convenient to paste those in to a SLURM file.
 The same is done for 3d.
+After that, we continue with shared and distributed memory runs.

 ## Summary: Submit all the slurm files (on SuperMUC-NG) ##